 - Some important examples of complex ions and mutidentate ligands.

-- In the previous lesson, Introduction to transition metals and the d-block, we saw that one of the properties of transition metals is their ability to form coloured compounds and have variable oxidation states.
-These properties don’t come from the metal ions alone; they occur when metal ions form compounds with other molecules bonding to them, forming what we call coordination complexes or complex ions.
+- In the last lesson Introduction to transition metals and the d-block, we learned that transition metals form coloured compounds and have variable oxidation states.
+The colour doesnt come from the metal ions alone; it occurs when metal ions form compounds with other molecules bonding to them, forming what we call a coordination complex or a complex ion.

 For example, the compound below is called iron (II) hexaaqua, for the six molecules datively bonding to the one metal centre.